WebOfTrustInfo/code-of-conduct/index.md

-# Rebooting Web of Trust Community Resiliency Team
+# Rebooting the Web of Trust Community Resilience

 ## Our documents